Arequipa Introduction Walking Tour (Self Guided), Arequipa

 Inside the cathedral there is a museum where you can visit four rooms: two belong to The Treasures of the Cathedral - it contains crowns and religious pieces of ancient goldsmithing -, another to Ornaments and Cloths and the last, to Religious Paintings.

-6) San Agustin Church (must see)
+6) Iglesia de San Agustin (San Agustin Church) (must see)

-Located on a street bearing the same name, Iglesia de San Agustín is an impressive Baroque-style church built in 1575.
+Located on a street bearing the same name, San Agustin Church is an impressive Baroque-style church built in 1575.
 Like many other Arequipa buildings, San Augustin Church suffered a lot of damage during the strong earthquake of 1868, but it underwent a series of restorations in the 19th century.
 During the restoration some Neoclassical ornamentation was added to the interior and the facade.
 Inside, notice the careful attention to decorative detail reflected in the rich ornate dome, the impressive high altar and fine golden carvings.
 There are also several large paintings in the central area of the church depicting religious life in the city during the colonial era.

-7) Casa del Moral (must see)
+7) Casa del Moral (House of the Mulberry Tree) (must see)

 Sight description based on Wikipedia.

-8) Santa Catalina Gallery (must see)
+8) Saint Catalina Gallery (must see)

-10) San Francisco Church (must see)
+10) Iglesia San Francisco (San Francisco Church) (must see)

 Founded by the Franciscan Order in 1552 and finally completed in 1569 by Gaspar Báez, this old monastery tells an interesting story about Arequipa's past religious identity.
-After reconstruction work in the 17th century, Iglesia San Francisco became the largest complex in the country to have been built using ashlar stone.
+After reconstruction work in the 17th century, San Francisco Church became the largest complex in the country to have been built using ashlar stone.
 The rich, ornate interior of the church includes a Baroque-style embossed silver altar, an intricately carved pulpit, choir chairs and wooden figurines.
 Inside the complex is a small square, a temple used as the head office of a craft center and a library holding over twenty thousand volumes.

-11) Calle San Francisco
+11) Calle San Francisco (Saint Francisco Street)

 Calle San Fransisco is a must-visit street in Ariquipa known for its dynamic and vibrant atmosphere.
 This busy street is full of restaurants, shops and nightclubs, most of which are located in beautiful colonial buildings.